ErfanRasti/arch-setup/docs/03_drivers/2_nvidia_drivers.md

 sudo mkinitcpio -P linux-lts
 ```

-I installed `nvidia-dkms` which automatically regenerate the `initramfs` after updates, but if the drivers break, check [this](https://wiki.archlinux.org/title/NVIDIA#pacman_hook) to make a pacman hook for Nvidia.
+I've installed `nvidia-dkms` which automatically regenerate the `initramfs` after updates, but if the drivers break, check [this](https://wiki.archlinux.org/title/NVIDIA#pacman_hook) to make a `pacman` hook for NVIDIA.

 **References:**